Tips Stretch Focusing and Self-Control and Boost Kid Resilience

 “Nope.
 You get your allowance on Saturday.
 No loans until then.”

-Remember, research shows that what a child learns to say to himself (or “self-instruction”) during the moments of temptation is a significant determiner of whether he is able to say no to impulsive urges and/or wait.
+Research shows that what a child learns to say to himself (or “self-instruction”) during the moments of temptation is a significant determiner of whether he is able to say no to impulsive urges and/or wait.
 Keep in mind that those kids who were able to hold off and not eat the marshmallows usually had learned a skill to help delay those urges.
-Here are six strategies from The Big Book of Parenting Solutions: 101 Answers to Your Everyday Challenges and Wildest Worries (pages 93-98) that help kids control impulses.
+Here are six strategies from that help kids control impulses.
 Choose the one that works best for your child and then practice, practice, practice together until that new habit kicks in and he can use when he feels those impulses taking over.

 - Freeze.
 In a calm voice say this to your child: “Freeze.
 Don’t move until you can get back in control.”